Azure/azure-osconfig/docs/architecture.md

 ## 4.2.
 Management Platform Interface (MPI)

-The Management Platform Interface (MPI) provides a way for the OSConfig Management Platform to be invoked by management authorities/agents.
+The Management Platform Interface (MPI) provides a way for the OSConfig Management Platform to be invoked by management authority adapters.

 The MPI has two different implementations:

-- REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) with the agents.
+- REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) with the adapters.
 - C API for internal in-process communication between the Orchestrator and the Modules Manager.

 The MPI REST API is implemented as a Linux Static Library (.a), either alone or combined with the Orchestrator, linked into the platform's main binary, and exporting the REST API over Unix Domain Sockets (UDS).
 The agent clients make such MPI REST API calls over HTTP.